-In conjunction with DSS, the MOMS Partnership will create this two-generation approach through 'MOMS Zones' in 12 neighborhoods in New Haven, a model that will be scaled to the State of Connecticut.
-These MOMS Zones will have two unique features a 'MOMS hub' to deliver centralized mental health and family economic security services; and a neighborhood workforce of Community Ambassadors (mothers from New Haven trained in brief mental health intervention) to engage the hardest to reach families and encourage the engagement of these families with the MOMS hubs.
+In conjunction with the Connecticut Department of Social Services (DSS), the MOMS Partnership is creating this two-generation approach through 'MOMS Zones' in 12 neighborhoods in New Haven, a model that will be scaled to the State of Connecticut.
+These MOMS Zones will have two unique features a 'MOMS hub' to deliver centralized mental health and family economic security services; and a neighborhood workforce of Community Ambassadors (mothers from New Haven trained in brief mental health intervention) to engage the hardest-to-reach families and encourage the engagement of these families with the MOMS hubs.

-Through a procurement announced by Governor Dannel P. Malloy, DSS has awarded \$3,389,907 to Yale for this expansion of the New Haven MOMS Partnership, supported through the U.S. Department of Health and Human Services' Administration for Children and Families (ACF).
+Through a procurement announced by Governor Dannel P. Malloy, DSS has awarded \$3,389,907 to Yale for this expansion of the New Haven MOMS Partnership, supported through the U.S. Department of

+Health and Human Services' Administration for Children and Families (ACF).
 Hurricane Sandy Supplemental Social Services Block Grant funding was awarded by ACF to states impacted by the storm to address the social services, health, mental health and child care needs of children and families impacted by Hurricane Sandy.
 Funds may also be used to repair and rebuild certain facilities used to support these same services.